BSchwarzmueller/health-api/readme.md

 ### Run PHPStan
 make phpstan level=? (level can be 0-10)

+## How to

+ visit http://localhost:8080/ to access the 'menu'

 ## API Description

 ### OpenAPI Documentation
-- The API documentation can be found at  backend/doc/openapi.yml
+- The API documentation can be found at  /src/Doc/openapi.yml

 ### Create a new medication
 - Endpoint: POST /medications